-Bite the bullet on people who are deadwood in your organisation
+Biting the bullet on the people who are deadwood in your organisation